Oruche/ipersistence-protos/README.md

-# ipersistence-protos
+# protoshell
-This repository manages a ipersistence's protocol buffer and a script which generates gRPC codes.
+protoshell is a tool for generating gRPC code from protocol buffer easily.

 ## Usage

-### 1.Edit proto buffer.
+### 1.Create and edit protocol buffer.

 ```
+$ cp ./protos/sample.proto ./protos/<YOUR_PROTO>.proto
-$ vi ipersistence.proto
+$ vi ./protos/<YOUR_PROTO>.proto
 ```

 ### 2. Install each language plugins.